 She adds that the key for her, though, was the support she had from others.
 “I had a lot of support.
 I lived with my mom and my brother and they did a lot with Drevyn.
 My Dad and step-mom took care of Drevyn many times on the weekends.
 David and his mom helped out a lot during the week and some weekends.
 David came most every night to put Drevyn to bed.”

-One thing that strikes Nicole’s mother, Lisa Mision, most about her daughter is her drive to keep going with her education from getting her associate’s degree in nursing to her bachelor of science in nursing degree.
+One thing that strikes Nicole’s mother, Lisa Logan, most about her daughter is her drive to keep going with her education from getting her associate’s degree in nursing to her bachelor of science in nursing degree.
 She also applied to the graduate program even before completing her BSN.
 “To me, her pursuing an advanced level degree without a break is one of Nicole’s biggest accomplishments in the last five years, besides raising one healthy, happy little man,” he said.

 Nicole tries to share that enthusiasm with other single moms.
 Brittany Evans is a friend she met in high school when she was pregnant.
 When Brittany became a single mother her sophomore year of college, she says Nicole was a godsend.